The Frobenius structure theorem for affine log Calabi-Yau varieties containing a torus: Change of snc compactification

 \section{Change of snc compactification}

 In this section, we show that the mirror algebra remains \emph{essentially} the same while we change the snc compactification $U\subset Y$.
 We make it precise in \cref{prop:blowup_away_from_essential_boundary_strata} in the case when the change of snc compactification does not involve essential boundary strata, and then in \cref{prop:blowup} for the general case.
+Consequently, we can define the mirror algebra for arbitrary (non-snc) compactification, and show that after setting all curve classes to 0, the mirror algebra is independent of the choice of compactification, see Remarks \ref{rem:any_compactification}, \ref{rem:A_U}.

 \begin{proposition} Let $U\subset\tY$ be another snc compactification, together with a regular map $p\colon\tY\to Y$.
 Then $p_*\colon N_1(\tY) \to N_1(Y)$ induces a surjection $p_*\colon \DC(\tY) \to \DC(Y)$.
 If the exceptional locus of $p$ is disjoint from the essential boundary strata of $\tY$, then the pullback map $p^*\colon N_1(Y)\to N_1(\tY)$ restricts to an isomorphism of monoids $\DC(Y)\simeq\DC(\tY)$, with inverse $p_*$, and this induces an isomorphism $A_\DC\simeq\tA_\DC$. \end{proposition} \begin{proof} For any $[f\colon C \to Y^\an] \in \cM(U^\an,\bP,\beta)$ as in \cref{nota:moduli_spaces_analytic}, $f^{-1}(U^\an)\eqqcolon C^{\circ} \subset C$ is a Zariski dense open, so we have a rational map $C \supset C^\circ\to \tY^\an$.
 This is regular (true for any rational map from a curve to a proper variety), and so gives a canonical lift $\tf\colon C \to \tY^\an$.
 Hence the surjectivity of $p_*\colon \DC(\tY) \to \DC(Y)$ follows.